geomagpy/IMBOT/README.md

 process significantly, (3) to consider current IM archive formats and meta information (e.g. on leap seconds), (4) to simplify and speed up the peer-review process and finally (5) to reduce the workload of human data checkers.
 Detailed reports are automatically produced and send out along with templates for corrections to the submitting institute.
-Notifications of human referees is also performed by IMBOT and any re-evaluation is triggered automatically when updating data or any information in the submission directory.
+Notification of data providers and human referees is also performed by IMBOT and any re-evaluation is triggered automatically when updating data or any information in the submission directory.
 This automated system makes data review faster and more reliable, providing high-quality data for the geomagnetic community.

 ## 1. Introduction

-A peer-review system is widely used for scientific publications, and is generally accepted as being essential for providíng objective results in a transparent way.
-Data products are typically not reviewed by the science community.
-INTERMAGNET, a network of geomagnetic observatories, however, based their data publications since 2010 ultimately on a international peer review system.
+A peer review system is widely considered as essential to ensure the quality and accuracy of scientific research  by allowing experts in the field to evaluate and provide feedback on the work before it is published.
+Such reviews help to identify and correct errors, inconsistencies, or gaps in methodology, analysis, or interpretation, thus improving the overall reliability of the research.
+Although a peer-review system is widely used for scientific publications, pure data products are typically not reviewed by the science community.
+INTERMAGNET, a network of geomagnetic observatories, however, based their data publications ultimately on a international peer review system.
 A group of volunteering data checkers is evaluating each data submission.
 Initially INTERMAGNET applied this peer review system to  obligatory 1-min data products, which are used to evaluate the quality of observatory data and whether this observatory meets the strict standards of INTERMAGNET.
 Since 2014 [INTERMAGNET] welcomes submissions of data products with one-second resolution.
 For effective archiving of such data sets a new data format, [IMAGCDF], has been introduced.
 All INTERMAGNET observatories are invited to submit